-There is one area which political parties mostly varies is the level of regulation that the business industry needs to face.
+There is one area in which political parties mostly varies is the level of regulation that the business industry needs to face.

-When the party permits more hands-off method to regulate companies is in power, then firms don’t have to worry about failures in the environmental protection and safety, as much as what they do when the party that approves more regulation is in the majority.
+When the party permits the more hands-off method to regulate companies is in power, then firms don’t have to worry about failures in the environmental protection and safety, as much as what they do when the party that approves more regulation is in the majority.

 Political factors affecting businesses are likely related to legal factors influencing companies.
 A steady political environment develops confidence in consumers and corporations investing, or still planning to spend in a particular country.
 That’s why they have a profound influence on the economy and the development of businesses.
 Political resolutions also have a significant impact on a cultural and social environment in a country.